Alexeyisme/agentrylab/README.md

 # Agentry Lab — Multi‑Agent Orchestration for Experiments
 **Serious tooling, delightfully unserious outcomes.** 😏

+> New: Let humans heckle the agents.
+Schedule user turns and poke the room via CLI/API.
+Try:
+> `agentrylab say src/agentrylab/presets/user_in_the_loop.yaml demo "Hello!"` then `agentrylab run src/agentrylab/presets/user_in_the_loop.yaml --thread-id demo --resume --max-iters 1` 🎤

 A lightweight, hackable lab for building and evaluating multi‑agent workflows.
 Define your lab room (agents, tools, providers, schedules) in YAML, then run and iterate quickly from the CLI or Python.
 Stream outputs, save transcripts, stash